Join millions of Canadians who have already trusted Loans Canada

 Having the car inspected will give you an objective assessment of the vehicle.
 The mechanic performing the inspection has no real interest in whether you buy the car or not, so his inspection should be neutral.

 Inspections usually take an hour and mechanics will charge their regular hourly rate for their labour.
-So in Canada, you’re looking at approximately $80 for an inspection.
+In Canada, the average cost of a car inspection generally ranges from $100 to $200, depending on the inspection type, the vehicle, and the location.

 Compare Sources